 Grant Thornton LLP, 700 Milam Street, Suite 300, Houston, TX 77002, serves as our independent registered public accounting firm and reports directly to our Audit Committee.
-Grant Thornton audited our financial statements for the fiscal year ended December 31, 2012 and during the period from November 22, 2011 (inception) to December 31, 2011.
-Representatives of Grant Thornton will be available by telephone to answer questions during the Annual Meeting.
+Grant Thornton audited our financial statements for the fiscal years ended December 31, 2013, December 31, 2012 and during the period from November 22, 2011 (inception) to December 31, 2011.
+Representatives of Grant Thornton will be available during the Annual Meeting.
 They will have the opportunity to make a statement if they desire to do so and will be available to respond to questions from our stockholders.